-Step 3 - Remove the extra stainless steel nut located at the bottom of the MTCH-2.1.
-Insert the 24x3/8 stud in the hole of the Alpha Antenna Jam Mount and replace the nut.
-Use two wrenches to ensure the bottom nut is tight & DO NOT twist the MTCH-2.1 while tightening; all the while holding the other nut with the other wrench.
+Step 3 - Insert the 24x3/8 stud on the bottom of the Alpha Match into the hole of the Alpha Antenna Jam Mount and attach the extra loose nut that came with the mount.
 Step 4 - Attach your coax from your wide-band tuner to the SO-239 on the MTCH-2.1.